austinamorusoyardstick/claude-squad/PR_REVIEW_FEATURE.md

 - **PR Comment Fetching**: Uses GitHub CLI to fetch both review comments and issue comments
 - **UI Component**: Built with bubbletea framework for interactive terminal UI
-- **Claude Integration**: Formats comments as prompts and sends them to the active Claude instance
+- **Claude Integration**: Formats comments as prompts and sends them directly to the AI pane (Claude) in the active instance
+- **AI Pane Communication**: Uses tmux to send prompts directly to pane 1 where Claude is running

 ## File Structure